Skip to content

 Configuring Session Timeout

-By default, a user that logs into Teamscale obtains a session that lasts 8 hours.
+By default, a user that logs into Teamscale obtains a session that lasts 90 minutes (session-idle-timeout).
+If the user is active, the session gets extended 60 minutes (session-expiration-update-time) before the token expires.
+Sessions get extended up to a maximum session length of 8 hours (session-timeout).
 This allows users to stay logged in as long as they are active every day - even in case of time zone changes.
-If you prefer to have a different session timeout, you can configure it with a JVM argument.
-E.g., to enforce a session timeout of 12 hours, add:
+The default values follow the OWASP recommendations, it is not recommended to change them.
+Still, if you prefer a different behavior, you can configure it with the following JVM arguments.
+The session timeout is configured in hours, the other values in minutes.
+The session expiration update time needs to be smaller than the idle timeout, otherwise the session never gets extended.

 Configuring CORS Settings